 - Centralise your scorecards and supplier documentation storage, so everyone always has access to the latest version

-- Share results of supplier assessments formally with your team and your managers
+- Securely share results of supplier assessments formally with your team and your managers

-The quality system Tom outlines recognises the importance of developing more nurturing and supportive relationship with the suppliers whom your business depends on - and ensures you are focusing your energy and attention where it matters most.
-At the same time, it gives your team the tools to routinely and objectively assess their performance, so you can make the hard decisions you need to, based on evidence and benchmarking.
+It gives your team the tools to routinely and objectively assess their performance, so you can make the hard decisions you need to, based on impartial evidence and benchmarking.

-Not every supplier needs the kind of focused quality management system described here, but for the critical few, it can repay the energy and resources you invest in creating one.
+As we’ve seen, not every supplier on your roster needs this kind of focused quality management system, but for the critical few, it can repay the energy and resources you invest in creating one.